 It found that the traditional model of V2G for revenue generation from energy trading is just one of a range of opportunities for the technology, and that individually targeting the different value propositions identified, those grounded in social and environmental impacts, can widen the potential markets, grow the sector, and, in turn, extend the benefits.

-Published today by Cenex and funded by Innovate UK to support the ongoing development of the V2G industry in the UK, the review, titled ‘A Fresh Look at V2G Value Propositions’, assessed nine European V2G projects and investigated novel value propositions using focus group evaluation and critique by an expert panel.
+Published today by Cenex, funded by the Office for Low Emission Vehicles and Department for Business, Energy and Industrial Strategy, and delivered by Innovate UK to support the ongoing development of the V2G industry in the UK, the review, titled ‘A Fresh Look at V2G Value Propositions’, assessed nine European V2G projects and investigated novel value propositions using focus group evaluation and critique by an expert panel.

 The key value propositions identified, alongside Revenue-Generating Energy Trading, are: Resilience; Personal Net Zero/Self Sufficiency; Benefit to Society; and Enhanced Battery Management.